FGF 8 Mouse

 Recombinant Human Fibroblast Growth Factor 12, His Tag

-The FGF-12 Human recombinant protein is a single, non-glycosylated polypeptide chain produced in E. coli, having a molecular weight of 22.6kDa and containing 201 amino acids (1-181).
-The FGF12 is fused to a 20 amino acid His tag at the N-terminus.
+Recombinant human FGF-12 is a single, non-glycosylated polypeptide chain produced in E. coli.
+It possesses a molecular weight of 22.6kDa and consists of 201 amino acids (1-181), including a 20 amino acid His tag at the N-terminus.

 Shipped with Ice Packs